Adnan-lit/Travner-Web-Backend/docs/testing/POSTMAN_TESTING_GUIDE.md

 1. `base_url`: Your API base URL (e.g., `http://localhost:8080`)
 2. `username`: Your test user's username
 3. `password`: Your test user's password
+4. `jwt_token`: JWT token for WebSocket authentication (set via auth endpoint)
-4. `post_id`: ID of a test post (you'll set this after creating your first post)
+5. `post_id`: ID of a test post (you'll set this after creating your first post)
-5. `comment_id`: ID of a test comment (you'll set this after creating your first comment)
+6. `comment_id`: ID of a test comment (you'll set this after creating your first comment)

 ## Authentication

+The collection uses two types of authentication:

+### Basic Authentication
+- REST API endpoints use Basic Authentication
-The collection uses Basic Authentication.
-Each request that requires authentication will use the `username` and `password` variables.
+- Each request uses the `username` and `password` variables

+### JWT Authentication
+- WebSocket connections use JWT tokens
+- First obtain a JWT token via the `/api/auth/token` endpoint
+- Use the token for WebSocket connections

 ## Testing Workflow